Chart Color Schemes

 South Yarra - West features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-South Yarra - West's dwelling structure in the latest Census showed 5.7% houses and 94.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+South Yarra - West's dwelling structure, as per the latest Census, comprised 5.7% houses and 94.4% other dwellings (semi-detached, apartments, 'other' dwellings).
 This contrasts with Melbourne metro's 2.2% houses and 97.8% other dwellings.
-Home ownership in South Yarra - West was 28.3%, compared to mortgaged dwellings at 17.0% and rented ones at 54.7%.
-The median monthly mortgage repayment was $2,100, higher than Melbourne metro's $1,962.
-Median weekly rent in South Yarra - West was $457, compared to Melbourne metro's $396.
-Nationally, South Yarra - West's mortgage repayments were significantly higher at $2,100 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Home ownership in South Yarra - West stood at 28.3%, with mortgaged dwellings at 17.0% and rented ones at 54.7%.
+The median monthly mortgage repayment was $2,100, higher than Melbourne metro's average of $1,962.
+Median weekly rent in the area was $457, compared to Melbourne metro's $396.
+Nationally, South Yarra - West's mortgage repayments were significantly higher at $2,100 against Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing